tdm00/gitlabhq_install/README.md

 sudo gem install passenger
 sudo passenger-install-nginx-module
 </pre>

+You'll now be prompted with the "Welcome to the Phusion Passenger Nginx module installer" screen.
+Press the "Enter" key to continue
+Select option "1" and press the "Enter" key to continue Accept the default installation directory by pressing the "Enter" key to continue

 ### Configure nginx ###
 We need to edit the nginx configuration file so it points to the GitLabHQ public folder to run the application.
 Open the configuration file in the editor: